Mexican Train: Partnerships

+Faster pace

-Fast game variation
+Fast game

-After the starting double has been placed, turns are ignored, and each player focuses on making their own train as long as possible.
-Once everyone has made as long of a train as they can, play reverts to turns, using the rules listed above.
-This speeds up the game, but eliminates some of the strategies of playing doubles.
+After the starting double has been placed, during the opening phase, each player simultaneously starts and extends their private train, using as many dominoes in their hand as possible.
+Once everyone has finished this initial private train building phase, play reverts to turns, using the rules listed above.
+This speeds up the game, but eliminates some of the strategies resulting from the requirement to cover doubles.

-Delayed first turn variation
+Delayed first turn

 Similar to the fast game variation listed above, instead of simultaneously, each person takes turns playing as many dominoes on their train as possible.
 Any player that is unable to play on their first turn draws a domino, and may then begin their first turn or pass.
 When a player who has passed finally starts their train, they may play as many dominoes as they can string together.
 After starting their train, players are only permitted to play one domino at a time as usual, unless playing a double.
 This version allows a player to save their "first turn" string of dominoes for when they have a chance, instead of being stuck with all dominoes from the beginning.